 The reality is, we can’t be too cautious when our fur babies are involved.
 Never underestimate your dog’s ability to eat tasty food.

-Preventing your dog from eating grapes is best.
+Preventing your dog from eating grapes and raisins is best.
 It’s a lot easier to avoid grapes or raisins from being eaten than to deal with the potentially devastating fall out if the eating has already happened.
-But if something does happen, contacting a vet immediately is of the utmost importance.
+But if something does happen, contacting a veterinarian immediately is of the utmost importance.